 Our children need you, become a foster parent today!

 The licensing process for foster-adopt parents is exactly the same as foster parents.
 Kids Crossing can help facilitate no-fee adoptions for foster parents who wish to adopt through the child welfare system.

 Those who want to become a foster parent must be willing to support reunification of foster children with their biological parents and/or family members.
 Many families who come to us with the intention of adoption do end up adopting.
 However, it may take saying good-bye to many children placed in your home as they are successfully reunified with their biological families before one is able to stay.
 Adoption will happen, but likely it will not be in your time frame or with the first child you fall in love with.

 Kids Crossing cannot assist you with out-of-state or private adoptions.
 Unless you are interested in a child who is "legally free", meaning his/her parental rights have already been terminated, you must be willing to support the reunification process.

-If you are considering adoption and do not want to go through the risk of having foster children returned to their biological parents, we recommend you consider adopting older children, special needs children or sibling groups.
+If you want to become a foster parent but are considering adoption and do not want to go through the risk of having foster children returned to their biological parents, we recommend you consider adopting older children, special needs children or sibling groups.

 To view waiting children in the State of Colorado, click here for the Adoption Exchange Web site.
 Also, please check your local county website.